shqear93/rbzk/README.md

 A Ruby implementation of the ZK protocol for fingerprint and biometric attendance devices.

+This project is inspired by and based on the [pyzk Python library](https://github.com/fananimi/pyzk), adapting its protocol implementation to Ruby while maintaining compatibility with ZKTeco devices.

 ## Installation

 Add this line to your application's Gemfile: